-As technology is developing at such a rapid pace we need to do as much as we can to keep our students up to speed in order for them make a seamless transition to High School and on into the working world.
+As technology is developing at such a rapid pace we need to do as much as we can to keep our students up to speed in order for them make a seamless transition to secondary school and on into the working world.

 There are three strands to the Computing curriculum - Computer Science, Information Technology and Digital Literacy.

 At Grimsdyke School we endeavour to meet all of these areas through a creative curriculum where ICT is not just confined to the “suite”.
 Various items of hardware are used throughout the school in order to enrich the learning of the pupils.
 We see "Computing" as an extremely important aspect of the “broad and balanced” curriculum at Grimsdyke.

 Each class has a timetabled session in the "Computing" Suite over the course of the week, however with the range of hardware that the school has, teachers integrate these into their lessons to develop and build on the students computing skills.